Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding COVID-19 are posted here.

 Scholarships, loans, grants and work-study can help finance your education

-We made more than $83 million available in scholarships, grants, loans and Federal Work-Study Program awards in 2016-17.
-Our average scholarship and grant aid for those who qualify was $28,023.
+We awarded more than $93 million in scholarships, grants, loans and Federal Work-Study Program in 2019-20.
+Our average scholarship and grant aid for those who qualify was $33,894.

 Don't rule yourself out!
 Many families who think they won't qualify for need-based financial aid do qualify for aid at Susquehanna.